ozw1z5rd/PicoMite/README.md

 PicoMite is the porting of MMBasic to PICO PI, it is a powerful BASIC intepreter with full PICO PI's hardware support.
 Reading the manual is not an option.
 Visit https://geoffg.net/picomite.html for prebuild binaries, manuals and general information.

+To follow the NEXT project visiti https://homecomputer.group website, the PicoMite is covered in the Issue #20 ( available in September 2024 )

 **********************************